brightics/studio/README.md

 ## Getting started
 ### Prerequisite
 * macOS users have to install [graphviz](http://graphviz.org/download/) using [Homebrew](https://brew.sh/) to plot tree figures of Decision Tree.
-However if it is not easy to install it, just skip it.
+However if it is not easy to install it just skip it.
 ```
 brew install graphviz
 ```